klmhsb42/yoga_coach_web/README.md

 ## Credits

 I thank all [people from Spiced Academy](https://www.spiced-academy.com/de/about) that supported me.
 Images for exercises were taken from [commons.wikimedia.org](https://commons.wikimedia.org/).
 The respective URL and date of access are shown in the app.
 Descriptions of exercises are taken from the [en.wikipedia.org](https://en.wikipedia.org/wiki/) JSON API and a respective link given to further read the article.
+The video stream processing was followed from the MediaPipe Pose [python API](https://google.github.io/mediapipe/solutions/pose.html) and [this](https://pyshine.com/Online-Video-Processing-From-Client-Camera/) pyshine tutorial.

 ## How to setup